Contrast-Security-OSS/docs/content/installation/java/package/scheduled-updates-curl.md

 sudo chmod +x /etc/cron.daily/install-latest-contrast-agent
 ```

-* To test the script, execute it and then verify that the file exists using `stat`:
+* Test the script by executing it and then verifying that the file exists using `stat`:

 ```console
 $ sudo /etc/cron.daily/install-latest-contrast-agent